Quantum Visual Fields with Neural Amplitude Encoding: Background

 \textit{Measurement} in quantum mechanics inherently adopts a statistical approach to extract numerical information.
 For a qubit state $ \ket{\psi} = \alpha \ket{0} + \beta \ket{1} $ measured with operator $\hat{O}$~(that must be Hermitian, i.e.,~$\hat{O}^{\dagger} = \hat{O}$), this implies probabilities $ |\alpha|^2 $ and $ |\beta|^2 $, respectively, for measuring the information~(i.e.,~eigenvalue of the measurement operator $\hat{O}$) stored in states $ \ket{0} $ and $ \ket{1} $:

 where $\kappa$ and $\delta$ are eigenvalues of the measurement operator $\ket{O}$.
 The key aspect of measurement is the phenomenon known as wave function collapse, i.e.,~the projective measurement causes $ \ket{\psi} $ to collapse to the operator's eigenstate, $\ket{0}$ or $\ket{1}$, conditioned on the measurement, i.e.,~$\kappa$ or $\delta$. \textit{Entanglement} further distinguishes quantum from classical computing.
-In the classical case, information stored in bits is independent, i.e.,~measuring one bit does not affect any of the others.
-In the quantum realm, qubits can be highly correlated through entanglement, such that the state of one qubit is related to that of another, even when they are physically far apart and no communication channel exists between them.
+In the classical case, information stored in bits is independent, i.e.,~measuring one bit does not affect others.
+In the quantum realm, qubits can be highly correlated, exhibiting entanglement such that the information of one qubit can be interrelated with another, despite possible physical distance between them.
 For instance, a general information state of a 2-qubit system $\ket{\psi}_2$ can be expressed as:

 with $ a, b, c, d \in \mathbb{C} $ such that $ |a|^2 + |b|^2 + |c|^2 + |d|^2 = 1 $.
 The 2-qubit system is considered entangled if $ \ket{\psi}_2 $ cannot be expressed as a tensor product of two qubits $ \ket{\psi}_{a1} $ and $ \ket{\psi}_{a2} $, indicating that their information cannot be independently measured without disturbing each other, i.e.,